drarunmitra/arunmitra/content/blog/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Arun Mitra
   description: "This is the space where I dump my contemplations, musings and ponderings.
-Much of this is just introspection and an attempt to crystallize my ideas further.\n"
+Much of this is just introspection,  an attempt to crystallize my ideas further.\n"
   show_sidebar_adunit: true
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml